wcarhart/docs/docs/koi/dependent_arguments.md

 * must be the second-to-last argument in the `__adddep` call

 ### Dependency argument
 The dependency argument is the argument on which all of the dependent arguments depend.
 This means that this argument (the dependency argument) _must_ be present if its registered dependent arguments are present.
-In the example above, `--flagB` is the dependent argument.
+In the example above, `--flagB` is the dependency argument.
 There can be one dependency for multiple dependents.
 If an argument is dependent on multiple dependency arguments, you can use multiple `__adddep` calls.

 **Examples:** `--myargument`, `--useapi`, `--flagB`

 **Restrictions:**
-* must be a previously registered argument via `__addarg` (see [Registering arguments](/registering_arguments))
+* must be a previously registered argument via `__addarg` (see [registering arguments](/registering_arguments))
 * cannot be an argument with a `help`, `positionalvalue`, or `positionalarray` action
-* cannot be in a mutually exclusive group with any of the dependent arguments (see [Using argument groups](/using_argument_groups))
+* cannot be in a mutually exclusive group with any of the dependent arguments (see [argument groups](/argument_groups))
 * must be the last argument in the `__adddep` call

 ## Examples